navyaa31/cse15l-lab-reports/week1lab.md

   }
 }[user@sahara ~]$
 ```
-The working directory when the command was run was /home/lecture1.
-Having a file as an argument means that file that is the argument will be listed.
-This is because the path is an absolute path because there is only a single file within the filesystem /home/lecture1/Hello.class.
+The working directory when the command was run was /home.
+The output is all of the content in the Hello.java file which is the printed lines of code.
 This output is not an error.